-Only one year later, they left without saying goodbye or telling anyone what happened.
-Plenty of adits (shortcuts) may explain how these settlements managed to stay afloat so long after others around them had fallen apart from neglecting their maintenance responsibilities – some even say it could’ve been because of Hell’s Gate.
+Only one year later, they left without saying goodbye or telling anyone what had happened.
+Plenty of adits (shortcuts) may explain how these settlements managed to stay afloat after others had fallen apart from neglecting their maintenance responsibilities – some even say it could’ve been because of Hell’s Gate.

 When the copper mines in Greenwater, California, were struck with success—a town was born.
 The population grew from just over 100 people at its peak to around 2 thousand inhabitants!
 However, by 1909, mining had collapsed without ever showing any profit.

 Many residents left permanently or returned less often because they could no longer afford to live there while trying to work in other areas.
 Nothing but ruins remain today, aside from one old tree standing tall among brushy mountainsides near Dante’s View.